matias-ceau/scripts/docs/scripts/midi2arch.xsh.md

 ### Dependencies

-- Xonsh shell
+- `xonsh` - A shell language that combines Python with shell features.
-- `aseqdump` command from the ALSA-utils package
+- `aseqdump` - A command-line utility for MIDI event monitoring.
-- YAML configuration file (see below)
+- `yaml` - Python package for parsing YAML files.
-- `xdotool` (commented out in the script but may be useful for key triggering)
+- `xdotool` - A tool that simulates keyboard input and mouse activity.

 <a name="description" />